mediafly/extension-cli/README.md

 ## Initialize

-1. Run `extension-cli init`.
+Run `extension-cli init`.
 See [Explanation for required parameters](#explanation-for-required-parameters) for details on how to find information requested by this command.

 Note: The `init` command creates `mfly-interactive.config.json` at the root of your Extension. `mfly-interactive.config.json` contains Airship user specific information.
 Be sure to add it to your `.gitignore` file.

+## Develop Locally

+Run `extension-cli serve`.
+This command will start a new BrowserSync server which will proxy Viewer and serve local Extension files.

 **Please note that local changes to the Extension will not update the uploaded Extension.
 When finished making changes, you will need to upload the Extension in Airship again.**